Gemini Home Entertainment: Library (2021–present)

+Additionally, another set of episodes titled the "Library" has been released, expanding on the lore established in the Box set with specific information on the Moonlight Acres Family Camp "deal", the "Christmas Eve Party" creature, and the effects of Deep Root Disease on a person.

+Video game

+A horror, first-person shooter video game called "LETHAL OMEN" was created as a tie-in to the series.
+It was developed by Alpine Arts and published on September 22, 2020.

+The game is set in the fictional, in-universe location of "Moonlight Acres Family Camp", where the player takes a role of an unnamed protagonist armed only with a gun which can be used to kill enemies scattered around the map.
+There are several keys to be collected which can unlock various endings the game has to offer.
+There are five achievable endings.

+The game has builds available for Windows and MacOS.

 Development

-Gemini Home Entertainment was created by an anonymous YouTube creator under the alias Remy Abode.
+Gemini Home Entertainment was created by a semi-anonymous YouTube creator under the alias Remy Abode.
 Abode was driven to create analog horror since the genre was very easy to get into; it was possible to create entire short films without having to actually record footage or take photographs of their own and cheaply made visual effects could be disguised under a layer of static interference.
 The storyline of the series was mainly inspired by creepypastas (horror legends) on the Internet revolving around mythological creatures such as wendigos and skin-walkers.
 Further inspiration came in the form of classic science fiction horror films such as Alien (1979) and The Thing (1982).
 One of the subplots of Gemini Home Entertainment revolves around a campsite called Moonlight Acres; this portion was inspired by the more recent horror films The Endless (2017) and The Ritual (2017).
 Abode made the decision to largely exclude jump scares from Gemini Home Entertainment due to finding horror more effective when it did not "provide the climactic release that a jumpscare brings" and instead simply maintained prolonged tension.

-The series heavily makes use of stock footage, downloaded from free websites such as Pexels, for some of its location shots but also, especially in later installments, incorporates footage shot by Abode using their own camera.
+The series heavily makes use of stock footage, downloaded from free websites such as Pexels, for some of its location shots but also, especially in later installments, incorporates footage shot by Abode using his own camera.
 Abode used Hitfilm Express, a free video-editing software, to create the VHS effects of Gemini Home Entertainment, FL Studio for some of the musical cues and for the general sound design, and Sketchbook for designing and drawing the different creatures.
 Some of the videos contain 3D models created by Abode's friend Swift Animations.
 Abode has described creating the effects as a "wildly messy and complicated" process.
 Almost all of the music used in Gemini Home Entertainment is sourced from old music albums from the 1980s and 90s, typically sourced from YouTube playlists.